2024 drone sightings: Incidents

 During the incursions, multiple small unmanned aerial vehicles (drones) were observed entering restricted airspace.
 The drones varied in both number and type.

 The incursions prompted joint monitoring and countermeasures by US and UK military personnel.
 British troops were deployed to assist in tracking and identifying the drone operators, using counter-drone systems such as ORCUS.
-The incursions also led to disruptions in flight operations, with F-15E Strike Eagles scrambled from RAF Lakenheath to investigate.
+The incursions also led to disruptions in flight operations, with F-15E Strike Eagles launched from RAF Lakenheath to investigate.

 Authorities encountered difficulties in identifying the drone operators, raising concerns about potential espionage or hostile surveillance.
 The incursions heightened worries about the security of critical military infrastructure.
 Investigations are ongoing, and both the operators and their intentions remain unknown.

 According to The New York Times, military analysts have concluded that the reported drones may have been on a surveillance mission for a state actor.

 Air bases affected

-All four bases are considered highly strategic and sensitive.
 RAF Mildenhall supports refuelling and special operations, while RAF Feltwell provides logistical support for US forces.

 RAF Lakenheath hosts the US Air Force's 48th Fighter Wing, operating F-15E Strike Eagles and F-35A Lightning II aircraft.
-RAF Lakenheath is also slated to house American nuclear weapons, adding to the sensitivity of the incursions.
+In February 2024 US Department of Defense documents indicated RAF Lakenheath's facilities would be prepared to house nuclear weapons for an "upcoming nuclear mission".

 RAF Fairford hosts a Lockheed U-2S Dragon Lady detachment from the 99th Reconnaissance Squadron and is the US Air Force's only European airfield for heavy bombers.
 It routinely supports Bomber Task Force (BTF) operations.